 SEE AN EXPERIENCE PROTOTYPE IN ITS FINAL STAGE.
 CHECK OUT THE HUSQVARNA MOTORCYCLES NORDEN DISPLAY CONCEPT.

 It’s also important to prototype contexts as much as to design a product experience prototype.
 At night, on the highway, or in the rain – that’s where the best feedback comes from.
 And as an idea evolves, so do the prototypes.
 Accurate components like displays and sensors are added, bringing richer detail and less ambiguity.
 At each stage of the design there’s no need to second-guess.
 You know how ideas will be received, because you’ve already experienced them firsthand.

 That’s what the true value of experience prototyping is: the confidence.

 Particularly with user tests you get less confusion, clearer ideas, and better decision making.
 When people get to bend and break prototypes, they’re immersed.
 They’ll point out things no one considered and even settle debates about how a product should work.
 When you find opportunities to improve early, the final outcome will always be better.

-In the end, the further we design a brand into an ecosystem of products and services, the more we must experience new ideas to understand them.
-So, we need to keep encouraging decisionmakers to put a prototype in someone’s hands, smile, and say, “Off you go, then.
+In the end, the further a brand becomes an ecosystem of products and services, the more new ideas must be experienced to understand them.
+Decisionmakers to put a prototype in someone’s hands, smile, and say, “Off you go, then.
 Try that”.

 So many cool things.
 So little time.
 We have a lot more on our minds: prototypes, opinions, processes, and events.
 Get your fill of the good stuff.
 Get into the Exchange.